The stigma of mental illness

 Mental illness at work

-People who have experienced mental illness may be treated unfairly in the workforce.
-The Like Minds, Like Mine programme aims to reduce such misunderstanding and discrimination.
+People who have experienced mental illness may be treated unfairly in the workplace.
+The Like Minds, Like Mine programme aims to reduce misunderstanding and discrimination.
 One person told the campaign:

 ‘Disclosing my history of mental illness … was a pretty natural process … When I've had to have time off work or needed a bit of extra support because I’ve hit a rough patch, it’s barely raised an eyebrow ...
 When you weigh up what people with mental illness have to offer a mental health workforce, any time off is seemingly inconsequential.’2